 How many of them would lose precious relationships because they could not let the emotional barriers they will build over the years down?

 How many of them will never get a peaceful night’s sleep again because their dreams are truly nightmares they constantly re-live in their minds?

 How many of them would succumb to the demons in their heads and just end it all?

 Those are just a few of the thoughts that came through my mind.

-These are many of the thoughts that I live with on a daily basis as the wife of a veteran diagnosed with Post Traumatic Stress Disorder.
+These are many of the thoughts I live with daily as the wife of a veteran diagnosed with Post Traumatic Stress Disorder.
 Each time he walks through the door – there’s a slight fear of not knowing who is walking through the door.
 My husband full of love and laughter or the man struggling to make it through the day without letting what is going on in his mind consume him and those around him.

 Most nights we sleep apart.
 Mainly because he does not sleep.
-But when he does sleep, a part of me unconsciously always touches him so I can wake him when (not if) the night tremors start.
-The kids and I are rarely away from home more than three nights in a row because the silence of the household is worst than the noise-filled clatter we are accustomed to.
+But when he sleeps, a part of me unconsciously always touches him so I can wake him when (not if) the night tremors start.
+The kids and I are rarely away from home over three nights in a row because the silence of the household is worse than the noise-filled clatter we are accustomed to.
 When I arrive, I know that every light and television will be on even though he is closed up in his “man cave” – his safe space.
 Before I get home, I will call.
 There are a two reasons behind this call – so the garage door underneath his man cave does not startle him and so I can hear his voice and gauge which husband I am returning home to.